 Programming is basically poetry.
 It is an art, now a few of you, or let’s say a lot of you may strongly disagree with this.
 But programming is not just about Programmersstarting with a blank notepad and getting the desired output, it is a lot more than that.
 It takes skill to write a good program.
-There are various factors which lead to a ‘well-written’ program.
+There are various factors that lead to a ‘well-written’ program.
 For example, how much time did you take to write it?
 Or is your program easy to read?
 In this listicle, we will be discussing the different techniques and hacks that effective programmer use to write smarter programs.

 1. They implement classes and functions into their code